fluxninja/aperture/docs/content/reference/policies/spec.md

 <!-- vale on -->

-Duration of time to wait before a transition to false state.
+Duration of time to wait before changing to false state.
-If the duration is zero, the transition will happen instantaneously.
+If the duration is zero, the change will happen instantaneously.

 </dd>
 <dt>in_ports</dt>